-The Earle A. Chiles Research Institute at Providence Cancer Center is one of 10 leading research institutions, and the only U.S. site west of the Mississippi River, selected by Bristol-Myers Squibb Company to form the International Immuno-Oncology Network.
+The Earle A. Chiles Research Institute at Providence Cancer Institute is one of 10 leading research institutions, and the only U.S. site west of the Mississippi River, selected by Bristol-Myers Squibb Company to form the International Immuno-Oncology Network.
 The global collaboration will focus on helping the body’s own immune system fight cancer.

-“We consider immunotherapy as the fourth method of treatment of patients with cancer,” said Walter J. Urba, M.D., Ph.D., director, Robert W. Franz Cancer Research Center in the Earle A. Chiles Research Institute, Providence Cancer Center.
+“We consider immunotherapy as the fourth method of treatment of patients with cancer,” said Walter J. Urba, M.D., Ph.D., director, Robert W. Franz Cancer Research Center in the Earle A. Chiles Research Institute, Providence Cancer Institute.
 “People are used to chemotherapy, surgery and radiation, but those all have their limitations.”

 Immunotherapy takes advantage of a patient’s own immune system, activating it in a special way that allows it to target and eradicate cancer cells while minimizing damage to normal tissue.

 “In the last year there have been two major advances in this area,” said Dr. Urba.
 “We have a new vaccine to treat patients with prostate cancer and a new antibody to treat patients with malignant melanoma.”

 Providence Cancer Institute researchers have been engaged in immunotherapy for 18 years.
 “We must continue the advancement of this important research, and this network is exactly what is needed,” said Bernie Fox, Ph.D., chief, Laboratory of Molecular and Tumor Immunology, Providence Cancer Institute.